Medical Records Data Breach Claims | No Win No Fee

-- Material damages – where you base your claim on how much money the data breach has cost you.
+- Material damage – where you base your claim on how much money the data breach has cost you.

-- Non-material damages – this part of the claim is about any psychological injuries you’ve sustained.
+- Non-material damage – this part of the claim is about any psychological injuries you’ve sustained.

 For material damages, you’ll begin by calculating any financial losses you’ve already incurred.
 This should be quite straightforward.
 Then you might need to think about future suffering too.
 As an example, if your credit file has been damaged by identity theft crimes against you, the cost of loans, credit cards or mortgages could be higher for you until the damage is rectified.

 The first part of a non-material damages claim will look at injuries that have already been diagnosed.
 After that, it might be necessary to claim for any future suffering listed in your medical report.
 If it shows that you’re going to suffer from Post-Traumatic Stress Disorder (PTSD), for instance, then that should be factored into your claim.